RunOnFlux/ssp-docs/enterprise/transactions.md

 * Vault and chain
 * Designated signers

 Verify everything carefully.
-Once you create the proposal, **the nonces are committed** — even rejecting or expiring the proposal won't return them.
+On **EVM** vaults, once you create the proposal **the nonces are committed** — even rejecting or expiring the proposal won't return them.
+(UTXO vaults burn no nonces at creation; Solana releases its durable nonce if the proposal is rejected or expires.)

 ### Step 8 — Create and sign